Ranking Before Serving: Low-Latency LLM Serving via Pairwise Learning-to-Rank

 Here, \(L_A\) and \(L_B\) denote the response lengths of prompts \(A\) and \(B\), respectively.
 A pair is included in training only if \(\texttt{min\_length\_difference} \geq \delta\), where \(\delta\) is a tunable threshold.

 In practice, the appropriate choice of \(\delta\) depends on the target LLM and its sampling configuration, such as temperature and top-\(p\), which affect the inherent output variability.
-Under a commonly used decoding setup (temperature~=~0.7, top-\(p\)~=~0.9), we empirically set \(\delta = 0.2\) for Llama~3.1 and GPT-4, and \(\delta = 0.25\) for DeepSeek~R1, based on their observed output variance.
+We use a standard decoding configuration consistent with prior experiments (temperature~=~0.7, top-\(p\)~=~0.9), we empirically set \(\delta = 0.2\) for all models, based on their observed output variance.
 We further evaluate the effectiveness of training data filtering in Section~\ref{section:training_data_filtering}.

 We use \emph{margin ranking loss} to encode this comparison logic into model training \cite{marginRanking1, marginRanking2, marginRanking3}.
-This method enforces that if one prompt outranks another, then its predicted score should exceed the other by at least a fixed margin.

-In our case, the loss, defined as $\mathcal{L}(s_A, s_B, y) = \max(0, -y \cdot (s_A - s_B) + \text{margin})$, encourages the model to assign a higher score to the prompt expected to yield a longer response.
-Here $s_A$ and $s_B$ are the predicted scores for prompts $A$ and $B$, respectively, and $y \in \{1, -1\}$ indicates the ground-truth ordering ($y=1$ when prompt $A$ is expected to yield a longer response, and $y=-1$ otherwise).
-The hyperparameter \texttt{margin} specifies the minimum difference between the scores of correctly ranked pairs and is set to 1.0 for our experiments.
+This approach enforces that if one prompt outranks another, then its predicted score should exceed the other by at least a fixed margin.
+In our case, the loss is defined as $\mathcal{L}(s_A, s_B, y) = \max(0, -y \cdot (s_A - s_B) + \text{margin})$, which encourages the model to assign a higher score to the prompt expected to yield a longer response.
+Here, $s_A$ and $s_B$ are the predicted scores for prompts $A$ and $B$, respectively, and $y \in \{1, -1\}$ indicates the ground-truth ordering ($y=1$ when prompt $A$ is expected to yield a longer response, and $y=-1$ otherwise).
+The hyperparameter \texttt{margin}, which specifies the minimum difference between the scores of correctly ranked pairs, is set to 1.0 in our experiments.

 \textbf{Feature Extraction and Ranking.} To extract semantic features from each prompt, we implement the pre-trained BERT-base-uncased model \cite{bert}.
 Specifically, we take the embedding of the classify token (\texttt{[CLS]}) from the pooler output, which serves as a compact summary of the input prompt.
 This embedding captures the semantic content of the prompt and serves as its feature representation.
 We further explain and validate our choice of BERT as the backbone model in Section~\ref{section:backbone_choice}.